Liouvillian Exceptional Points in Quantum Brickwork Circuits: Superoperator spectrum and the EP manifold

-\textit{Superoperator spectrum and EPs manifold.—} Although for $\mathbb{Z}_2$ symmetry the gate $V$ can in general be written as $V = e^{i \theta \sigma_z}$, to gain analytical insight into the spectrum and the location of exceptional points (EPs) we focus, in the following, on the case $V=I$ (i.e. $\theta=0$), which we refer to as the \textit{superintegrable} case for reasons given below.
-This choice preserves the full dependence on $(\epsilon, q, \lambda)$ while considerably simplifying the secular equations of $\tau_\pm$, since in this limit the characteristic polynomials factorize into quadratic polynomials~\cite{SM}.
+Although for $\mathbb{Z}_2$ symmetry the gate $V$ can in general be written as $V = e^{i \theta \sigma_z}$, to gain analytical insight into the spectrum and the location of exceptional points (EPs) we focus, in the following, on the case $V=I$ (i.e. $\theta=0$), which we refer to as the \textit{superintegrable} case for reasons given below.
+This choice preserves the full dependence on $(\epsilon, q, \lambda)$ while considerably simplifying the secular equations of $\tau_\pm$, since in this limit the characteristic polynomials factorize into quadratic polynomials, as shown below.
 Within this setting, the entire spectrum can be obtained analytically, enabling a complete identification and classification of the non-Hermitian degeneracies that define the EP manifold of the brickwork superoperator.

 In particular in the easy-plane regime ($|q|=1$, $\lambda \in\mathbb{R}$, $0<\epsilon\leq1$), the superoperator spectrum acquires a following simple structure: all eigenvalues are either analytic or involve a single square root.
-Explicitly,
+Explicitly, the eigenvalues of $\tau_\pm$ blocks can be analytically computed using the Schur-complement formula